|Art >||Contact: email@example.com|

 His recent work combines abstraction and representation, which he calls deconstructivism.
 His output includes portraits, landscapes, figurative compositions, animal paintings, cityscapes, seascapes, still lifes, nudes, abstract paintings, and sculptures.
 His Website (Nicholaschistiakov.com) contains an archive of all his work, from 1999 to the present.
 Text for the site is in nine languages—with the English, Russian and Belarusian text rendered through human translation, and the rest using automated translation.

 You can navigate through the various galleries to find: drawing, painting, photo based painting, abstract painting, sculpture, and photography.
 Works are also listed chronologically (Under “Timeline”).
-The site also features a blog, with posts on contemporary art happenings in New York, biographical material on major artists past and present, and information about art collectors.

 ABSTRACT PAINTING.
 This section contains multiple series, showcasing the artist’s use of various types/techniques of abstraction: accidental, decorative, grids, and mirrors.
 Accidental abstraction refers to works created by chance—applying a squeegee to paint on a canvass, for example.